MedYassineWerdani/Predicting-Student-Depression/README.md

 ### Example Use Case

 1. Enter student information in the Streamlit interface
-2. Choose a model (Ensemble recommended for best results)
+2. Choose a model (Logistic Regression recommended for best results)
 3. Submit and view the risk assessment
 4. Based on the risk level, implement appropriate interventions